Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 {% endcodeblock %}

-Just a minor modification gives us many benefits: we're no longer modifying the world and only returning a new string with the required modifications.
+Just a minor modification gives us many benefits: we're no longer modifying "the world" and only return a new string with the required modifications.

-How can we guarantee that functions do not mutate their arguments?
+How can we guarantee that functions never mutate their arguments?
 By making the arguments immutable, of course!

-The key thing to take away here is that by making each object immutable, we can guarantee that functions will not create side effects and will always be pure.
+The key thing to take away here is that by making each object immutable, we can guarantee that functions do not create side effects and remain pure.

 Hopefully, by now I have convinced you that immutable objects are useful.
-Now you probably understand that by limiting the 'reach' of the function to only the local function scope you automatically decrease the number of potential bugs and unpleasant surprises.
+Now you probably understand that by limiting the "reach" of the function to only the local function's scope you automatically decrease the number of potential bugs and unpleasant surprises.
-However, you may still be unsure about the performance of the immutable objects, and think that it is wasteful to create a copy of an object each time it needs to be modified.
+However, you may still be unsure about the performance of immutable objects, and think that it is wasteful to create a copy of an object each time it needs to be modified.
 The following part of the article will hopefully make everything clear.